SwedbankPay/developer.swedbankpay.com/checkout-v2/checkin.md

 | └➔&nbsp;`contentType` | `string` | The HTTP content type of the target URL.
 Indicates what sort of resource is to be found at the URL, how it is expected to be used and behave.     |
 | └➔&nbsp;`href`        | `string` | The target URL of the operation.                                                                                                                  |

-## Step 2: Display Swedbank Pay Checkin module
+## Step 2: Display Swedbank Pay Checkin Module

 The response from the `POST` of consumer information contains a few operations.
 The combination of `rel`, `method` and `contentType` should give you a clue how the operation should be performed.
-The `view-consumer-identification` operation
-and its `application/javascript` content type gives us a clue that the operation is meant to be embedded in a `<script>` element in an HTML document.
+The `view-consumer-identification` operation and its `application/javascript` content type gives us a clue that the operation is meant to be embedded in a `<script>` element in an HTML document.

 {% include alert.html type="warning"
                     icon="warning"